esenmx/collection_notifiers/README.md

 ## Notes

-* `collection_notifiers` do not handle any `Exception` because it may cause misleading development experience and sneaky bugs.
+* `collection_notifiers` do not handle any `Exception` because it may cause confusing development experience and sneaky bugs.
 * Methods with overridden logic, always mimics default implementation effectively.
 Hence, no extra `Exception` is also produced.